Venue: Sutton, South London & Surrey

 - Polesden Lacey

 Is an Edwardian House and Estate of some 1,400 acres situated on the North Downs near Dorking.
 The present house was built by Thomas Cubitt in 1824.
 The house and estate were bequeathed to the National Trust in 1942.
 During World War One the house was used as a convalescent home for officers.
-In 1923 the then Duke and Duchess of York (our present Queen’s parents and future King George V1) spent part of their honeymoon at Polesden Lacey as guests of the then owner and society hostess, Mrs Margaret Greville.
+In 1923 the then Duke and Duchess of York (the late Queen Elizabeth’s parents) spent part of their honeymoon at Polesden Lacey as guests of the then owner and society hostess, Mrs Margaret Greville.

 - Denbies Wine Estate